1211101234/classic-car-blog-/README.md

-### JdmCarBlog
+### Classic Car Blog
-This project is a classic car blog with an Angular 20.1 frontend and a Django backend.
+This project is a classic car blog with an Angular 20.1.4 frontend and a Django backend.

 ### Project Structure
 ```